stosumarte/FreenectTD/README.md

 # FreenectTD
-FreenectTD is an open source TouchDesigner implementation of libfreenect's C++ wrapper, aimed at macOS users who don't have a way to use Kinect v1 devices.
+FreenectTD is an open source TouchDesigner implementation of the [libfreenect](https://github.com/OpenKinect/libfreenect) C++ wrapper, aimed at macOS users who don't have a way to use Kinect v1 devices.

 ## Installing
 FreenectTD relies on libfreenect and libusb to run.